Natural Flavors Ain’t Natural

 So ofcourse you see “Natural Flavors” listed as an ingredient and start to imagine something similar to freshly picked berries, juice squeezed from lemons, ripe tomatoes off the vine, vanilla beans scraped right off the pod, or any other straight-from-the-source ingredient.

 Who could blame you for using so much common sense?
-NOBODY — which is exactly why “Natural” Flavors are one of the best kept secrets in almost every food product, including foods we think are healthy.
-They know we’re reading the word “Natural” assuming it’s healthier than “Artificial” flavors, and it’s making flavors a billion dollar industry).
+NOBODY — which is exactly why “Natural” Flavors” are one of the best kept secrets in almost every packaged food we bring home, and it’s making the industry of flavor billions of dollars).

-The short answer: chemicals — because everything is a chemical (air, water, our body) and the flavors we taste in our food are no exception… every flavor we taste is just a unique combination of elements, atoms, molecules, and compounds.
-Different chemical combos create different flavor profiles (sour, sweet, salty, bitter, unami).
+Everything is a chemical: air, water, our body.
+And the flavors we taste in our food are no exception.
+Every flavor we taste is just a unique combination of chemicals.
+Different combos make different flavors like sour, sweet, salty, bitter, unami.
 It’s why an apple doesn’t taste like an orange and steak doesn’t taste like chicken.
-Different chemical combos is what makes every food taste unique!
+Different combos is what makes every food taste unique.

 Veggie straws without the veggies.